-This small, squat building is owned by an old werebat by the name of Gorbits, who looks, by all accounts, like an ordinary goblin.
-As a werebat, he must consume a pint of blood each day, and feeds by buying fresh blood from Dead Man's Corner.
+This small, squat building is owned by an old werebat (see appendix C) by the name of Gorbits, who looks, by all accounts, like an ordinary goblin.
+As a werebat, he must consume a pint of blood each day, and feeds by buying fresh blood from Dead Man's Corner (LP 1).
 If caught doing so, he insists it's for feeding bats.